-You purchased, paid for, and/or provided reimbursement for some or all of the purchase price for a UMTS, CDMA (including CDMAone and cdma2000) and/or LTE cellular phone for your own use and not for resale from February 11, 2011, through the present in the United States.
+From February 11, 2011, you purchased, paid for, and/or provided reimbursement for some or all of the purchase price for a UMTS, CDMA (including CDMAone and cdma2000) and/or LTE cellular phone for your own use and not for resale from February 11, 2011, through the present in the United States.
 Members of the class include consumers who received cellular phones as part of the purchase of a wireless network services contract from a wireless operator such as Verizon, AT&T, T-Mobile, or Sprint.

 These Relevant Cellular Phones are phones with CDMA and LTE technologies.
-The Relevant Cellular Phones includes phones manufactured and sold by companies such as Apple, Samsung, LG, Motorola and ZTE.
+The Relevant Cellular Phones includes phones manufactured and sold by companies such as Apple, Samsung, Motorola, LG, and ZTE.
 A list of all models of cellular phones included in this litigation is available here.

 The following are NOT members of the Class: